Circular No. 158/9/ 2012 ST

 Commissioner of Service Tax (All)

-Subject: – Clarification on Rate of Tax on certain services – regarding.
+Subject: – Clarification on Rate of Tax – regarding.

 1. The rate of service tax has been restored to 12% w.e.f.
 1st April 2012.
 Representations have been received requesting clarification on the rate of tax applicable wherein invoices were raised before 1st April 2012 and the payments shall be after 1st April 2012.
 Clarification has been requested in case of the 8 specified services provided by individuals or proprietary firms or partnership firms, to which Rule 7 of Point of Taxation Rules 2011 was applicable and services on which tax is paid under reverse charge.